SaiSatyaprakash357/Arduino_Codes/RS Tasks/Solutions.md

 ---

-> All circuits are created and tested on Tinkercad, and the corresponding code is written in Arduino IDE.
+> All circuits are created and tested on Tinkercad, with code.
 Feel free to fork or reuse for your own learning!